Nike-Inc/spark-expectations/docs/getting-started/setup.md

 7. `action_if_failed` There are 3 different types of actions.
 These are 'ignore', 'drop', and 'fail'.
     Ignore: The rule is run and the output is logged.
 No action is performed regardless of whether the rule has succeeded or failed.
 Applies for all 3 rule types.
     Drop: The rows that fail the rule get dropped from the dataset.
 Applies for only row_dq rule type.
-    Fail: DAG fails if the rule fails.
+    Fail: job fails if the rule fails.
 Applies for all 3 rule types.
 8. `tag` provide some tag name to dq rule example:  completeness, validity, uniqueness etc.
 9. `description`  Long description for the rule
 10. `enable_for_source_dq_validation` flag to run the agg rule